 Christopher R. Brewer (Editor-in-Chief): Before coming to St Andrews, Christopher was Marketing Manager, Merchandising for Universal Forest Products, Inc., a Fortune 1000 company.
 During this time, he curated a growing art collection at Calvary Baptist Church, Grand Rapids, MI, and collaborated with Brooklyn-based artist Alfonse Borysewicz on a number of exhibitions.
 He is an adjunct instructor for Cornerstone University as well as the founder and director of Gospel through Shared Experience.
 His first book, Art that Tells the Story, was recognized as one of Hearts & Minds Best Books of 2011.
 His thesis is an exploration of the possibility of an imaginative natural theology with a particular interest in contemporary American visual art and the metaxological metaphysics of William Desmond.
-Click here to view a list of Chris’ posts.

 Dr Gavin Hopps (ITIA Director, ex officio Editor): Gavin is Lecturer in Literature & Theology and Director of the Institute for Theology, Imagination and the Arts at the University of St Andrews.
 He has been involved in ITIA since he came to St Andrews as an RCUK Academic Fellow in 2006.
 Prior to this, he was a Lecturer in English at the universities of Aachen, Oxford and Canterbury Christ Church and a CRASSH Visiting Fellow at the University of Cambridge.
 His research is broadly concerned with theology and the arts, with a particular focus on Romantic literature and contemporary British popular music, though he is also interested in the relationship between theology and modalities of lightness (such as comedy, camp, leisure and play).
 He has published numerous articles on Romantic writing, a collection of essays on the spectral, the spiritual and the supernatural in Byron, a co-edited collection on Romanticism and Religion, and a monograph on the singer-songwriter Morrissey.
 He is currently working with Dr Jane Stabler in the School of English on a new edition of the complete poetic works of Byron, a volume in the New Directions in Religion and Literature series, a monograph on the levity of Byron’s Don Juan, and another on popular music and radical wonder, entitled The Kitsch Epiphany.

 Jim Watkins: Jim teaches humanities and bible at Veritas School in Richmond, VA.
 He holds a PhD in theology from the University of St Andrews (supervised by David Brown), an MCS in Christianity and the Arts from Regent College, and a BA in Studio Art from Wheaton College.
 He is currently working on a book titled Creativity as Sacrifice: Toward a Theological Model for Human Creativity in the Arts (Fortress Press).
 Jim lives in Richmond, VA with his beautiful wife, Emily, and their three wonderful boys Jonah, Rowan and Isaac.
-Click here to view a list of Jim’s posts.